John Munro, 9th of Teaninich: Administrative career

 John Munro was a major figure in the development of the states of Travancore and Cochin.
-In the aftermath of the attack by Velu Thampi Dalawa on the East India Company, he was appointed Resident of the Company for these kingdoms in 1810.
-Col. Munro also served as Diwan (Prime Minister) to the Regents Rani Gouri Lakshmi Bai and Rani Gouri Parvati Bai of Travancore and Raja Kerala Varma of Cochin from 1812 to 1814.
+In the aftermath of the attack by Velu Thampi Dalawa on the East India Company, he was appointed Resident of the company for these kingdoms in 1810.
+Col. Munro also served as Diwan (Prime Minister) to the queens Rani Gowri Lakshmi Bayi and Rani Gowri Parvati Bayi of Travancore and Raja Kerala Varma of Cochin from 1812 to 1814.
 With his freedom of action, he won such confidence of the rulers and the people as to be able to introduce the practice, in the administration of justice, of having a Christian sitting on the bench as judge beside a Brahmin.

 He influenced these rulers to introduce many progressive reforms.
 During his tenure as Diwan, he reformed the judicial system, improved the revenue of the states, prevented corruption and mismanagement and started the process of abolishing slavery.
 Slavery was abolished in Munroe Island on 8 March 1835 and finally by Royal proclamation of the maharajah of Travancore in 1853 and 1855.
 Munro removed many taxes levied on the poorer sections of the community.
 With deep Christian convictions, he persuaded the Rani of Travancore to donate land in Kottayam as well as the money and timber, in-order to build the Orthodox Pazhaya Seminary and also petitioned the Church Missionary Society to send missionaries on a Help Mission, to educate and train the clergy of the Malankara Church.
 In 1816, the Church Missionary Society sent Benjamin Bailey, Henry Baker senior, and Joseph Fenn, who established what became CMS College Kottayam.
 Bailey was the first principal.
 With Munro's support, Bailey had the bible translated into Malayalam.
 About the same time, Thomas Norton established a CMS School at Alleppy.
 The network of schools established by missionaries, and also their wives, meant Travancore led the world in primary education for girls as well as boys, and laid the foundations for the high levels of literacy in Kerala.

 Later life

 John Munro came home on leave in 1819, when he bought Teaninich Castle from his brother Hugh.
-He returned briefly to India in 1823-4, before ill-health compelled his retirement.
+He returned briefly to India in 1823–4, before ill-health compelled his retirement.
 As an evangelical Christian, he supported the Great Disruption of 1843.
 His calotype portrait by David Octavius Hill was the model for his inclusion in the Hill's famous painting of the signing of the Deed of Separation at the First Assembly of the Free Church of Scotland.
 He provided land for the Free Church in Alness, of which he became an elder.
 On Hugh's death in 1846, he inherited the Teaninich distillery which the latter had founded in 1817.

 Major-General John Munro, 9th of Teaninich, died on 25 January 1858, and was buried in the Teaninich family vault in Alness Old Parish Church.